Celebrating the love for driving.

 The dark side of roads in Colorado: Not much driving is to be done in these conditions.

 I prefer urban areas where people drive by choice, not by necessity.
 Sadly, in that respect, the US cities are doing rather poorly.
-Their design causes it difficult to establish any decent public transport and friendly infrastructure for walking or cycling to a point that any other way than by a car is so unattractive that understandably, many won't bother.
-On the other hand, many cities in Europe have developed networks of alternative transport.
+Their design often makes taking public transport, walking, or cycling so unattractive that understandably, many won't bother.
+Then, the roads are full of cars, killing the overall driving experience.
+On the other hand, many cities in Europe have developed networks of alternative transport, and so in most cases, one can avoid all the boring or stressful drives simply by not using a car.

 Buses, trams, cycling paths... the better and more diverse the transportation infrastructure equals less congested streets.

-The photo above is from the Scottish Highlands, where I had a blast driving:
+The photo above is from the Scottish Highlands, which is another driving heaven:

 Some of the Highlands' main roads are fantastic..

-..but, like in Colorado, my favorite are those less travelled.
+..but, like in Colorado, my favorites are those less traveled.

 Singletrack backroads are then a category in itself.